15 Military Friendly Colleges in Minnesota

 175 West Mark Street | Winona, MN 55987

-Winona State University the last military friendly college in Minnesota on this list.
-The school has a dedicated point of contact for support services.
-These services help veterans, military service members, and their families.
+Winona State University stands as the final military-friendly college in Minnesota featured on this list.
+The university boasts a designated point of contact dedicated to providing support services tailored for veterans, military service members, and their families.

 Average Post 9/11 GI Bill Benefits Awarded